Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 After cloning is complete, you can switch to any QGIS released version branch or stay with the master.

-I recommend to select a released version branch and check it out because the included changes in the release branches tend to be more stable compared to the master branch changes.
+I recommend to select a released version branch or a final release tag and check it out because the included changes in the release branches tend to be more stable compared to the master branch changes.

 See all QGIS repository branches - https://github.com/qgis/QGIS/branches

 ### 2. Create Docker compose configuration
-Change directory, and get inside the QGIS root folder
+After cloning the repository, change directory and get inside the QGIS root folder

 ```bash